Padua Botanical Garden: The world’s first!

 Updated:

-There was a time when the botanical garden at Padua was the biggest in the world; when it was the greatest in the world; and when it was the only one in the world.
+There was a time when the botanical garden at Padua was the biggest in the world and when it was the greatest in the world… because it was the only one in the world!

 But like the soil in the garden that brings life to the rare and exotic plants, the idea behind the site at Padua was to be the foundation for all future botanical gardens around the globe.

-It was the first to ever be created and it changed the way humans and plants interacted when it was opened in 1545 in the north-eastern Italian city.
+It was the first to ever be created and it changed the way humans and plants interacted when it was opened in 1545 in the north-eastern Italian city of Padua.

 Padua Botanic Garden, Italy